 To create or modify a library element containing parameters of a particular spectrum mask, select the Spectrum emission masks command from the Library pull-down menu or directly with CTRL+SHIFT+S.

-A list of existing pre-defined spectrum emission mask (if you have not created any before) will be selectable as shown in the picture below.
+A list of existing pre-defined spectrum emission mask will be selectable as shown in the figure below.
 This is an example of a LTE UE (Table 6.6.3.1-2 of 3GPP TS 36.101) where the limit for the spurious emission domain (outside ± 12.5 MHz) applies to frequencies above 1000 MHz: